EDCD/EDDI/README.md

   * System name (spoken) (text): the name of the system as would be spoken
   * System visits (int): the number of times the commander has visited the system (whilst the plugin has been active)
   * System previous visit (datetime): the last time the commander visited the system (empty if this is their first visit)
+  * System minutes since previous visit (int): the number of minutes since the commander's last visit to the system
   * System population (decimal): the population of the system
   * System population (text): the population of the system as would be spoken (e.g. "nearly 12 and a half billion")
   * System allegiance (text): the allegiance of the system ("Federation", "Empire", "Alliance", "Independant" or empty)